olusolasomorin/Expense-Tracker-with-React/expense-tracker/README.md

 - Edit Mode: Displays inputs to edit the description and amount, with its own local state to manage the edits.

-**ExpenseTracker.css:** A single, comprehensive stylesheet that contains all CSS rules for the entire application.
+**App.css:** A single, comprehensive stylesheet that contains all CSS rules for the entire application.

 ## Output
 ![alt text](<Screenshot 2025-10-29 234854.png>)